mnagdycnn/longer-permalinks/readme.txt

 Extend your WP slugs and titles to allow more characters.
 Useful for long permalinks on languages using non-latin characters.
+Plugin is build in a future compatible way (relevant WordPress core updates are always respected).
 (Required at least MySQL 5.0.3)

 == Description ==